-If you want to change your managed care plan you can call the Medicaid Hotline at 1-800-324-8680: TTY 1-800-292-3572.
-You can also submit a request on-line to the Medicaid Hotline website at www.ohiomh.com.
-Most of the time, if you ask to change your plan before the last 10 days of the month, your membership in your current plan will end on the last day the month.
-If ask to change after this time, your membership in the current plan will end on the last day of the following month.
-Your new plan will send you information in the mail before your membership start date,
+If you want to end your membership during the first three months of your membership or open enrollment month for your area you can call the Medicaid Hotline at 1-800-324-8680; TTY 1-800-292-3572.
+You can also submit a request online to the Medicaid Hotline website at www.ohiomh.com Most of the time, if you call before the last 10 days of the month, your membership will end the first day of the next month.
+If you call after this time, your membership will not end until the first day of the following month.
+If you chose another managed care plan, your new plan will send you information in the mail before your membership start date.